cantonioupao/cervical_cancer_detection/README.md

 b) Koilocytotic
 c) Metaplastic
 d) Parabasal
-e) Superficial-Intermediate
+e) Superficial-Intermediate.
 As a result, this project focuses on a 5 classes categorical classification based on whole slide microscopic cell images (not just cropped cell images, but whole slided)

 ### Procedure